Gin-Quin/Fa/documentation/values/errors.md

 ## The '!' operator

-Always having to check if an error is returned can be cumbersome, especially if it is to return the error to a caller function, that will itself return the error to its caller function, etc...
+Always having to check if an error is returned can be cumbersome, especially if it is to return the error to a caller function that will itself return the error to its caller function, etc.

-That's why a logic has been put into the exclamation mark operator '!'.
+That's why logic has been added to the exclamation mark operator `!`.

-It must be used on a **value that has a type union**.
-If the value has the type of the first value of the union, this value will be narrowed.
-Else, the function will return the value itself.
+It must be used on a **value that has a union type**.
+If the value has the first type in the union, this value will be narrowed.
+Otherwise, the function will return the value itself.

 Example: